gopherjs/todomvc/README.md

 This is a 1:1 Port of the original jQuery TodoMVC Implementation to GopherJS.

+For html templates Golang's native "html/template" package is used instead.

 ### Why

 Testcase, Showcase, Learning Vehicle, Proof of Concept for GopherJS and the jQuery Bindings, Fun ...